Planned Research Vessel Movements: 2023 Research Season

 Pre-field season meeting

 Expeditions here are organized by location, then launch date.
-If an expedition will visit more than one location, it will appear under both location headers.
+If an expedition will visit more than one location, it appears under both location headers.
 To see all expeditions at once, download the spreadsheet above, or view the calendar below.

 Click each vessel photo to go to that vessel's webpage.
 Click each expedition track to see a larger version of the image.